simonmichael/hledger/doc/SPEC-lots.md

 ## Processing pipeline

-Lot-related processing can be thought of as an optional extra journal processing step, enabled by the --lots flag.
+Most lot-related processing is optional, enabled by the --lots flag.

-But all the inferring conveniences make it quite interdependent with the other processing steps.
+However, cost basis inference from lot subaccount names and lot classification run unconditionally (since they affect transaction balancing and other pipeline stages).
 See SPEC-finalising for more details of the implementation.

 ## When might cost basis differ from the transacted cost ?